 After completing a challenging and beautiful puzzle, sometimes the last thing that you want to do is to put it back in its box.
-Luckily for us, there are different options on how to safely store and frame your puzzle that make it possible for you to savour your work for longer.
+Luckily, there are different options on how to safely store and frame your puzzle that make it possible for you to savour your work for longer.
 In this post, I will walk you through how to glue a puzzle together, how to seal a puzzle with packing tape and lastly give you some good tips to consider when it comes to framing your jigsaw puzzle.

 How to glue a puzzle